-For their profile assignments, I asked my students to pursue two additional interviews beyond the person who was their subject.
+For their profile assignments, I asked my students to, if feasible before our unforgiving deadline, pursue two additional interviews beyond the person who was their subject.
 The purpose was for them to gain more experience in asking their neighborhood beat sources about how and why certain individuals were newsworthy.
 What impact did the profile subject have on others?

 These additional interviews gave platforms to more voices from a variety of communities and cultures – such as drag queens…..!

 The Castro’s drag scene is alive and vivid through makeup and Amoura Teese is among it all in her sequined costumes, either performing or hosting a fundraising event.

 Well-known for her alter ego stage personality, Teese also goes by the name, Jericho Rose.
 She is a drag queen performer, activist and host, usually for fundraisers throughout the Castro and surrounding neighborhoods.
 Teese is affiliated with organizations like SF AIDS Foundation and Black Brother Esteem.

 Teese was a victim of a hate crime in which bystanders saw her flamboyance and femininity and attacked her.
 “I got the chance to ask them, ‘Why are you doing this?’ in the middle of the attack and they froze and stared at me like deer in the headlights,” she said.
 “It gave me a chance to get away.”